toivoh/tinytapeout_www/content/specs/memory/_index.md

 Including DFF RAM in your design is a bit more complicated than using registers, as connecting the power and ground pins is not trivial.
 You can use the [DFF RAM example project](https://github.com/TinyTapeout/tt06-dffram-example) as a starting point.

-#### Using external SPI RAM
+#### Using a RAM emulator / external SPI RAM

-The RP2040 on the [demo board](../pcb) can be configured to provide 64 kbytes of RAM to the chip over SPI thanks to the [spi-ram-emu project](https://github.com/MichaelBell/spi-ram-emu) by Mike Bell.
-It simulates the 23LC512 SPI RAM chip.
-This is a good option if you need a lot of memory, but it's also the slowest option.
+The RP2040 on the [demo board](../pcb) can be configured as a RAM emulator thanks to custom firmwares:

+- The [spi-ram-emu project](https://github.com/MichaelBell/spi-ram-emu) by Mike Bell provides 64 kbytes of RAM to the chip over SPI.
+It simulates the 23LC512 SPI RAM chip, which can be used instead, if you have access to one.
+- The [pio-ram-emulator project](https://github.com/toivoh/pio-ram-emulator) by Toivo Henningsson provides 128 kbytes of RAM to the chip a using custom 4 pin protocol.
+The emulator has been optimized for low and predictable latency and high bandwidth considering that it needs to run on the RP2040 using a 4 pin interface.

+These are good options if you need a lot of memory, but they are also the slowest ones.
+Using pio-ram-emulator is faster, but spi-ram-emu allows the RP2040 to be replaced with an SPI RAM chip.